Edwin Thomas Smith: Local government

 Smith was Mayor of the Town of Kensington and Norwood during the years 1867–70 and 1871–73, and was afterwards elected to the Adelaide City Council.
 He served three terms as Mayor of Adelaide: in 1879–82, 1886–87 and 1887–88.
-It was as a result of his advocacy that Adelaide had its first tramways, King William Street was extended, and the Torrens Lake was formed.

-Member of the House of Assembly

-Smith entered parliament in 1871 as member for East Torrens in the South Australian House of Assembly, and except for a year while he was visiting England, continued to represent this constituency until he retired in 1893.
-Though an active member of parliament, he was not anxious for office, and only once was included in a government; he was Minister for Education in the Bray ministry from March to June 1884.

-He was, however, responsible for some useful legislation including a first offenders act, and he took a leading part in the promotion of the Adelaide Jubilee International Exhibition of 1887–88.
-For this and his other services to the colony, he was knighted in 1888.
-In 1894, he gave the city a bronze statue of Queen Victoria, which was placed in the geographic centre of Adelaide in the centre of Victoria Square.

 Member of the Legislative Council

 Smith was elected to the South Australian Legislative Council as member for Southern Districts in 1894 and remained a member until 1902.
 During the whole of his parliamentary experience he never lost an election.

 Other roles, retirement and death

 Smith was the founding president of the Kensington and Norwood Institute, and largely responsible for the funding of its building in 1876, now the heritage-listed Norwood Library on The Parade in Norwood.

 He was a regular churchgoer and for many years a deacon of Clayton Congregational Church, in Kensington.

-Smith retired from the active conduct of his business in 1888, and retired from parliament in 1902.
-In retirement he took a great interest in a large number of institutions, to which he gave both time and money.
-He was chairman of the national park commissioners, and a trustee of the Savings Bank of South Australia.
-He was an active worker in the management of the Blind, Deaf and Dumb Institution; the Adelaide Hospital; the Old Colonists' Association; the Elder workmen's homes; Adelaide Botanic Garden; and Adelaide Zoo.

 Smith died of a cerebral haemorrhage on 25 December 1919 at his home, "The Acacias", in the eastern suburb of Marryatville.